alexburgos/task-voting-nextjs/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+Steps to get this app running

 ```
 npm install or yarn